bertrandom/pedobear/README.md

 ## Usage

+Quit Google Chrome. (⌘-Q)

 Run:

 `./pedobear.py`

 It should automatically find the resource file, back it up, and patch it with pedobear.

+Open Google Chrome and open a new incognito window.
+You should see pedobear!

 If you want to restore the original image from the backup, run: